 Part II.Dan Goldman

 Dan Goldman - the creator of critically acclaimed works such as Shooting War, Red Light Properties and the Priya's Shakti series.
-Whilst the girl acknowledges her mothers suffering as a housewife, she manages to gather the courage to be free ,to be the bird in the wind.
+Mr Goldman illustrated the story-line Ms Dirziute has developed.

 Example Work VI

 A script-writer of Burka Avenger, a Pakistani animated television series.
 Her Character is Ying Yue: 38 year-old hardened woman from the Hunan Province of China who has spent her life as a weaver and has now dedicated her life towards giving power to the powerless.